NixOS/rfcs/rfcs/0000-ci-all-nix-prs.md

 # Future work
 [future]: #future-work

-- Remove the manual parts of this process.
+- Remove the manual parts of the "it's not rocket science" process.
+  This means that either one can only merge when it would be a "fast forward" merge, or CI does the merging for your.
+  This enforces that the tip of master is always building and cached, even as it is pushed to a new commit, race free.

-- Also apply to other smaller official repos, like `cabal2nix`.
+- Also apply process to other smaller official repos, like `cabal2nix`.

 [blog-post]: https://graydon2.dreamwidth.org/1597.html